omidm/spark-2.0/README.md

 # Apache Spark

+**NOTE**: this repository is a modified version of the initial distribution.
+Please see the `README-EXTENDED.txt` file.

 Spark is a fast and general cluster computing system for Big Data.
 It provides high-level APIs in Scala, Java, Python, and R, and an optimized engine that supports general computation graphs for data analysis.
 It also supports a